 There have been five talcum powder lawsuit verdicts handed down over the past 18 months deciding whether talc increases ovarian cancer risk when regularly used for feminine hygiene.
 In 2016, three consecutive juries in St. Louis found that Johnson & Johnson should be held liable for not warning women about the possible risks of using their products.
 These lawsuits produced settlements of approximately $72 million, $70 million and $55 million – and thousands of cases are still in the system.

 The tide seemed to be turning for the baby powder manufacturer in March 2017 when a jury found in its favor.
-But just two months later, Lois Slemp ended the company’s one-win streak, bringing the total cost of settlements against J&J to $307.6 million.
+But just two months later, Lois Slemp ended the company’s one-win streak when a jury awarded her $110 million, bringing the total cost of settlements against J&J to $307.6 million.

 What’s Next for Johnson & Johnson?